 Save money on checked luggage

 First things first.
-Since airlines limit the amount of carry-on luggage you can bring on a plane, you could need to check a bag.
+Since airlines limit the amount of carry-on luggage you can bring on a plane, you would need to check a bag.
 Since checked luggage up to 50 pounds usually costs between $25 and $35 one-way, you should look for ways to get around it.

 Fortunately, several co-branded airline credit cards offer this benefit as a cardholder perk.
 Consider the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® for flights on American Airlines or the Gold Delta SkyMiles® Credit Card if you’re flying Delta Airlines, for example.
 Both cards offer a free checked bag when you fly on one of their domestic itineraries.